7.2 KB · updated 2026-07-06 · md

 If another tool has already produced normalized HarnessSession JSON, import one file or a list of files:

-tesserae project sessions import path/to/session.json path/to/more-sessions.json
+tesserae sessions import path/to/session.json path/to/more-sessions.json

 Each input may contain one session object or a list of session objects.